-The most recent NMFS trawl survey for the Gulf of Alaska was conducted during the summer of 2009 (Tables 15.6 and 15.7).
+The most recent NMFS trawl survey for the Gulf of Alaska was conducted during the summer of 2011 (Tables 15.8 and 15.9).
 This survey employed standard NMFS Poly-Nor'eastern bottom trawl gear and provided biomass estimates using an "area-swept" methodology described in Wakabayashi et al. (1985).
-The 1984, 1987, 1999, 2003, 2005, 2007, and 2009 surveys extended into deeper water (>500 m) and covered the range of primary habitat for the shortspine thornyhead stock.
-The 2001 survey and surveys conducted during the early 1990s did not extend to the deeper zones where concentrations of larger shortspine and all longspine thornyheads are known to exist.
-This gives survey biomass estimates a disjointed appearance (Figure 15.5, upper panel, Table 15.6).
-A comparison of survey biomass estimates by management area shows that shortspine thornyheads are most abundant in the Eastern and Central Gulf (Figure 15.5, lower panel).
+The 2011 survey did not sample the 701-1000 m depth stratum, which were sampled in the previous three surveys.
+The 2001 survey and surveys conducted during the early 1990s did not extend to the deeper depths (500-700 m and 701-1000 m depth strata) where concentrations of larger shortspine and all longspine thornyheads are known to exist.
+This gives survey biomass estimates a disjointed appearance (Figure 15.3, upper panel, Table 15.8).
+A comparison of survey biomass estimates by management area shows that shortspine thornyheads are most abundant in the Eastern and Central Gulf (Figure 15.3, lower panel).
 It is important to note that the 2001 survey did not extend into the eastern Gulf, where a significant portion of shortspine thornyhead biomass has been found in past surveys.
-It is evident from trawl survey results that a significant portion of the biomass of shortspine thornyheads exists beyond depths of 500 m (Table 15.7), and that all of the biomass of longspine thornyheads exists beyond depths of 500m and mostly in the eastern Gulf (Figure 15.6).
-Therefore, in assessing the relative abundance of GOA thornyheads, it is important to consider only surveys covering the full depth and geographic range of the species, which in recent years limits us to the 1999, 2003, 2005, 2007, and 2009 surveys.
+It is evident from trawl survey results that a significant portion of the biomass of shortspine thornyheads exists at depths greater than 500 m (Table 15.9), and that all of the biomass of longspine thornyheads exists at depths greater than 500 m and mostly in the eastern Gulf (Figure 15.4).
+Therefore, in assessing the relative abundance of GOA thornyheads, it is important to consider the extent to which an individual surveys covers the full depth and geographic range of the species.
+In 1999, 2005, 2007, and 2009 the surveys had the most extensive survey coverage of the primary thornyhead habitat (all depths sampled to 1000 m).